aakagawa/Blow_Up/README.md

 - **Detection Area Bottom Right Y:** Y-coordinate for the bottom right corner of the detection area; defaults to maximum height (0 to input height).
 - **Required Confidence:** Minimum confidence level required to detect a person (0.0-0.9).
 - **Required Size:** Minimum size required for a person to be considered detected as a fraction of the total detection area (0.0-0.9).
-- **Transition In Timeout:** Timeout before transitioning after detection, in milliseconds (0-10000 ms).
+- **Transition In Timeout:** Timeout before transition after detection, in milliseconds (0-10000 ms).
-- **Transition Out Timeout:** Timeout before transitioning after undetection, in milliseconds (0-10000 ms).
+- **Transition Out Timeout:** Timeout before transition after undetection, in milliseconds (0-10000 ms).
 - **Time Until Inactive Person is Considered Undetected:** Time until an inactive person is considered undetected, in milliseconds (2000-60000 ms).

 ### Advanced Settings